fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

         pip install virtualenvwrapper

 4. Tell virtualenvwrapper where on your machine to create virtual environments and add it to your profile.
 This is a one-time virtualenvwrapper setup step, and the process varies by operating system.
 [This tutorial](http://newcoder.io/begin/setup-your-machine/ "Python: setting up your computer") covers setting up virtualenvwrapper on OSX, Linux, and Windows.
+   For Windows users, there may be extra steps needed.
+If you run into an error on the import-module step, move the "VirtualEnvWrapper" folder from C:/Python27/Lib/site-packages/Users/*username*/Documents/WindowsPowerShell/Modules/ to C:/Users/*username*/Documents/WindowsPowerShell/Modules/.
+Next, in powershell run the command "set-executionpolicy unrestricted".
+Finally, in the VirtualEnvWrapper directory, open the file "VirtualEnvWrapperTabExpansion.psm1" and change "Function:TabExpansion" to "Function:TabExpansion2" in line 12.

 5. Create a virtual environment for the DATA Act software.
 In this example we've named the environment *data-act*, but you can call it anything:

         mkvirtualenv data-act